 Everything begins with trust.
 So we sit together with a community and talk, eat, dance or celebrate.
 Nothing happens until we engage.

 We build on that communal trust together – by designing, financing, constructing or renovating communal buildings – schools mostly, but sometimes pump houses, roads or even bridges.

 Everything we do together, has to sustain itelf.
 So we focus on providing the infrastructure needed to support schools, community centers and villagers, from electricity and water, to high-speed internet and communications.

 We try not to do anything that doesn’t inspire us to reach for the stars, or simply celebrate the wonder of life.
-So we focus on cultural exchange, the arts, training amazing teachers and making lessons fun.
+So we focus on cultural exchange, the arts, music and dance, and training amazing teachers who can make learning what it should always be – fascinating and fun.

 We work with remote or disadvantaged communities to create inspiring, sustainable learning spaces where both children and adults and develop and learn new skills.

 We think rural village schools should be the communal and commercial hubs at the centre of village life; institutions that can self sustain, and be built, managed, and maintained by the communities that enjoy them.